DanielSchwartzman/ChessApp/README.md

   simply tell the other player to join your game with the Game number that appears right above the playing board.

 * If you want to join another players game, ask them their room number(which should appear right above their chess board) and insert the number in the "Game number" field, and click "Join game".

+**NOTE- Currently, any straying from the game board while playing in "Internet play" will automatically close the session.